neverRare/stick-docs/reference/language/function_call.md

 power(base: exponent, exponent: base)
 ```

-The whole arguments can only be either fully unlabelled or fully labelled.
-We can't mix unlabelled and labelled arguments.
+The whole arguments can only be either fully unnamed or fully named.
+We can't mix unnamed and named arguments.

-When calling a variadic function, explicit labels are not allowed, in this case, variable name isn't considered as label.
+When calling a variadic function, explicit names are not allowed, in this case, variable name isn't considered as name.

 ## Statement or Expression